tianyic/only_train_once_personal_footprint/visual_examples/README.md

-# Visulization of dependency graphs for pruning and erasing mode
+# Visualization of dependency graphs for pruning and erasing mode

-This visulization of pruning dependency graphs and erasing dependency graphs provides a frequently used tool for employing OTO onto new unseen DNNs if meets errors.
+This visualization of pruning dependency graphs and erasing dependency graphs provides a frequently used tool for employing OTO onto new unseen DNNs if meets errors.

 In the [`pruning`](https://github.com/tianyic/only_train_once/tree/main/visual_examples/pruning) folder, we provide the generated pruning dependency graphs for the DNNs covered in the [`sanity_check`](https://github.com/tianyic/only_train_once/tree/main/sanity_check) along with some dependency graphs met during our daily use of OTO onto various applications.